Anti-suffragism: Anti-suffragism after the nineteenth amendment

 Once the nineteenth amendment was passed, some women who opposed suffrage exercised this right.
 They took the energy they were investing in the anti-suffrage movement and turned it towards supporting the platform of the Republican party.
 Former members of anti-suffrage groups in New York became involved in the Women's National Republican Club.
 In this way, they left the private sphere and entered the public sphere, one of the things that they were resisting in their anti-suffrage efforts.
 Former anti-suffragist, Ida Tarbell, pointed out that it would take some time for women to get comfortable with voting.
 Some women didn't vote or get involved in politics.
 Others, like Annie Nathan Meyer advocated for all anti-suffrage women to not vote in order to allow the country to suffer from what she saw as a terrible decision to allow women to vote.

 The passage of the Nineteenth Amendment also kickstarted a coalition of anti-suffragists who organized themselves into a political anti-feminist movement in order to "oppose expansion of social welfare programs, women's peace efforts, and to foster a political culture hostile to progressive female activists.
 This coalition effectively blended anti-feminism and anti-radicalism by embracing and utilizing the hysteria of the post-World War I Red Scare."

+Modern era

+In the 2020s, many American far-right figures began to call for the repeal of the Nineteenth Amendment, often connected with the Christian nationalist movement.
+This viewpoint came to more attention in August 2025, when U.S. Secretary of Defense Pete Hegseth reposted a video on Twitter featuring Doug Wilson, pastor of Christ Church in Moscow, Idaho, in which video participants discussed repealing the Nineteenth Amendment.
+In response, Hegseth's press secretary clarified that he supports women's suffrage.
+Hegseth's pastor, however, along with other senior figures in the Communion of Reformed Evangelical Churches, advocate repealing the Nineteenth Amendment in favor of "household voting," where households would receive a singular vote and the husband would get the final say in the event of disagreement.

+Other notable political figures connected with this view include Paul Ingrassia, who appeared to endorse this viewpoint in a 2023 podcast interview, Paul Ray Ramsey, Dale Partridge, John Gibbs, and Andrew Tate.
+Anti-abortion advocate Abby Johnson has advocated replacing the current voting system with one of household voting.